 In simple terms, it’s just an LLM that can use tools.
 A language model in itself can’t do much, but can enable tools to do a specific task.
 Think of it like an agent that can go fetch data or browse the web, simple enough.

 But on a deeper level, it’s about how the system uses the model to decide the workflow and how it controls the application steps.
 Large language models (LLMs) enhance these systems by enabling nuanced communication and reasoning capabilities.
-Agents work collaboratively within these LLMs, leveraging their individual strengths to tackle complex tasks effectively.
+Agents work collaboratively within these LLMs, leveraging their individual strengths to tackle complex problems and multi step tasks effectively.

 This is what a single agent looks like.
-These systems really shine when it comes to specialized tasks, like automating software testing or analyzing massive amounts of data.
+These systems really shine when it comes to specialized agents handling tasks like automating software testing or analyzing massive amounts of data.

 So, what are multi agent systems?

-A single agent who can use tools and take independent decisions is great, but problems arise as soon as your operations increase.
+A single agent system that can use tools and take independent decisions is great, but problems arise as soon as your operations increase.

 As you scale, you might consider giving this agent multiple tools.
 However, once you do this, it starts making bad calls about which tool to use when.
 It’s because as you develop these systems, they get more complex.
-It’s hard to manage and scale this way, especially when the agent has too many tools at its disposal, leading to suboptimal choices.
+It’s hard to manage and scale this way, especially when the agent has too many tools at its disposal, leading to suboptimal choices and unexpected behaviors.

 And then there’s the context issue.
 The agent can only remember so much conversation and tool use history, which just tanks its performance.
 This is particularly challenging in a single thread workflow, where a single agent must manage all tasks and tools, often resulting in ineffective tool usage and limitations in achieving complex responses.

-Additionally, a lot of complex jobs need different types of expertise.
+Additionally, a lot of complex problems need different agents with different types of expertise.
 It often just makes more sense to have specialized agents instead of trying to build one giant super brain.

 And that’s where multi agent systems come in.
 These systems leverage various components, such as agents, tools, and processes, to tackle complex tasks effectively.

-They are better suited for handling complex operations compared to single-agent systems, particularly in adapting to dynamic interactions within the system.
+They are better suited for handling complex workflows compared to a single agent system, particularly in adapting to dynamic environments and multi agent interactions within the system.

 Single agent vs multi agent

-Multiple autonomous agents in a multi-agent system collaborate to enhance industrial automation by optimizing manufacturing and logistics processes through decentralized AI agents that communicate and coordinate in real-time.
-These systems utilize specialized agents based on their roles and capabilities to handle different subtasks, ensuring efficient collaboration and overall task completion.
-Multi agent interactions are crucial in this context, as they involve handoffs where one agent transfers control to another, managing control flow and state updates among agents in complex systems.
+Multiple autonomous agents in a multi agent system collaborate to enhance industrial automation by optimizing manufacturing and supply chain processes through decentralized agent systems that communicate and coordinate in real-time.
+These systems utilize specialized agents based on their roles and capabilities to handle specific tasks and distributing tasks, ensuring efficient collaboration and overall task completion.
+Multi agent interactions are crucial in this context, as they involve handoffs where one agent transfers control to other agents, managing control flow and state updates among different agents in complex workflows.

-Let’s explore some key differences between a single and a multi-agent system.
+Let’s explore some key differences between a single agent system and a multi agent system.

 But that doesn’t necessarily mean AI progress has diminished.
 Instead, leading AI labs are looking into new training techniques and architectural innovations.
-Artificial intelligence plays a vital role in these advancements, particularly in the development of multi-agent reinforcement learning systems.
+Artificial intelligence plays a vital role in these advancements, particularly in the development of multi agent reinforcement learning systems and other agent based systems.

-These new techniques have shown promising results in boosting model performance on complex reasoning tasks.
-Thus, helping with the development of AI agents—single or multi-agent systems.
+These new techniques have shown promising results in boosting model performance on complex problems and multi step tasks.
+Thus, helping with the development of AI agents, whether single agent systems or multi agent systems.

 Some of the key benefits of multi-agent systems